medisoft/MicroTFLite/README.md

-# TensorFlow Lite Micro Library for Arduino
+# TensorFlow Lite Micro Library for Arduino (Fork)

 This repository has the code (including examples) needed to use Tensorflow Lite Micro on an Arduino.